Dmoisoff/ShareYourBuild/README.md

-Welcome to the ShareYourBuild wiki!
+Welcome to the ShareYourBuild README!

-Share Your Build is a site for DIY enthusiasts to post their creations to share with the web.
-Users can create projects with detailed instructions with a picture or a video.
-Visitors can search Share Your Build for projects, favorite any builds you like, and leave comments.
+A single page web application built with React and Ruby on Rails.
+Where DIY enthusiasts share their ideas.

 **Features**
 * Authentication